adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 ### What kind of data can I send and receive with this feature?

-You can send any lead field, flow step or global parameters, and execution context
+You can send any lead field, flow step or global parameters, and execution context.
+Token values, e.g. {{my.Token}}, may also be used in flow or global parameters.

 ## Useful Links